 1. Climate-change effects on plants and pollinators

 Climate change constitutes a vast, uncontrolled experiment with the world’s ecosystems.
-Warming is causing the timing (phenology) of flowering and insect activity to get earlier, reducing mountain snowpack, and intensifying summer droughts.
-However, we still don’t know much about the consequences of these changes for plant and pollinator populations.
+Warming is changing the timing (phenology) of flowering and insect activity, reducing snowpack in high-altitude and high-latitude regions, and intensifying summer droughts.
+We still don’t know much about the consequences of these changes for plant and pollinator populations.

 In the past, I have studied the possibility that climate change might disrupt temporal synchrony between plants and pollinating insects (Forrest & Thomson 2010, Am.
 J. Bot.; Forrest & Thomson 2011, Ecol.
 Monogr.).
 More recently, I’ve begun to think that other aspects of climate change may pose a greater threat to plant–pollinator interactions in the ecosystems I study (see discussion in Forrest 2015, Oikos).
-My lab is now investigating the consequences of warmer summers (see Forrest & Chisholm 2017, Ecology), variable springtime temperatures and snowpack reductions for bee survival and fitness.
+My lab is now investigating the consequences of warmer summers (see Forrest & Chisholm 2017, Ecology) for bee survival and fitness.

 Cavity-nesting solitary bees (mainly in the family Megachilidae) are my preferred study system for this work.
 They are important pollinators of wildflowers and certain crops, and—conveniently—they are willing to nest in artificial structures (“trap-nests“) that allow standardization, monitoring, and experimental manipulation.
 Trap-nests consist of holes drilled in wood and lined with translucent, removable straws that let a researcher monitor nesting progress.
 To learn how to build a trap-nest, visit the USDA Bee Lab’s How to Build a Nesting Block site.